patcon/nodescription.net-v1/_posts/2012-11-27-toward-continuous-delivery-at-myplanet.md

 - Jenkins, Acquia, Drupal,
 - We try to be tool agnostic.
 General scripts that can be run anywhere, with simpler wrapper scripts intended to be run on jenkins.

+Hopefully it's coming across how excited we are about all this stuff.
+I'm assuming that ol' Nate-O, our resident content strategist, will have put on his Editor hat and culled down my superlative count by 80%, but hopefully it's still coming across how excited we are about all this stuff. *[Editor's note: While Patrick uses more superlatives than anyone I know, I've left them intact.
+Also, stop calling me "Nate-O".]* Personally, the thing I'm most excited about is the fact that, at every level, the folks at Myplanet are all excited to share our code and processes early and often.
+We don't define success as hoarding effective processes, but rather in sharing them as widely as possible.

+Oh, and in case you happen to be a Drupal developer with your eyes peeled for the next great opportunity, I was supposed to mention one more thing: Nate smells. *[Editor's Note: What Patrick was supposed to mention was that we're hiring.
+And no I don't.]*